 We all know the cognitive benefits of writing/drawing/colouring.
-In addition, multiple researchers have proven that any creative exercise by hand not only tickles your creative hankering but could also provide powerful cognitive benefits.
+In addition, multiple researchers have proven that any creative exercise by hand not only tickles your creative desire but could also provide powerful cognitive benefits.
 But to accomplish that, we need a tool.
 A tool to write/draw/colour.

 A few years back, my daughter and I wanted to buy a refill for our few roller pens.
 We decided not to buy new pens because we were happy with our current pens.
 So the hunt began… and we checked a few stationery shops to see if they had refills for our pens.
 Instead of refills, we found they were selling the same new pens but not refills.
 To my surprise, the shopkeeper said, “Sir, hardly 10% of customers ask for refills.
 Everyone buys new pens.”
 I was curious, so I asked what they do with old pens.
 He said, "I guess they just throw them away and buy new ones.”
 So far, there has been no luck.
 So I explored e-commerce platforms like Amazon and saw they would sell mainly in large quantities.
 If you want just 1–2 refills, it’ll cost you more than a new pen.
 Considering the Environmental Impact, I decided not to buy online and continued my hunt in stores.
 Finally, I found refills in one store.
 I observed lots of stores were selling pens but weren’t selling refills.
 If any store does, they have limited refills.
-I understand people buy new pens because it’s faster, easier, cheaper, or less frustrating to find refills.
+I understand people buy new pens because finding refills is faster, easier, cheaper, or less frustrating.
 That made me curious, what happens to those pens?
 Are they recyclable?
 Where do they go?

 I started digging into pens and went through multiple resources to understand their types, how they are made, how long their serviceable life might be and what happens when we retire them.
 I found lots of reports & articles talking about how pens impact the climate.
-There are multiple types of pens, and every type has its good and evil sides.
+There are multiple types of pens, and every type has good and evil sides.
 The biggest challenge is disposable pens (use and throw), which we sometimes get in offices, hotels, conferences or buy because they are inexpensive.
-According to greenlivingtips.com’s article, BIC sold in early September 2005 it's 100 billionths disposable ballpoint pen.
+According to greenlivingtips.com’s article, BIC sold in early September 2005 its 100 billionths disposable ballpoint pen.

 Just to put that figure into perspective, here are some quick calculations greenlivingtips ran:

 According to The Ohio state university, Bic or any disposable pens are out of luck regarding recycling.
 Because they are composed of many materials assembled, it is difficult and inconvenient for consumers to separate and recycle them.
-In addition, only polypropylene and brass are truly recyclable, even if they make an effort.
+In addition, only polypropylene and brass are genuinely recyclable, even if they make an effort.

 Now imagine where these 100 billion disposable pens might be right now.
 Surprised?

 Everything has a serviceable life, and so do the pens.
 Unfortunately, today most pens and refills are designed to work until they stop.
-At the end of their lives, they don’t disappear; they land in landfills because most pens are not recyclable and are made with multiple types of plastics and metal.
+At the end of their lives, they don’t disappear; they land in landfills because most pens are not recyclable and are made with multiple plastics and metals.
 And no organisation has the patience to take out each part and send it for recycling because they aim to grow.
 I would say ‘Pollution for profit’.

-If I take this pen, refill and package as an example, it has mainly two types of materials.
-Plastic and metal.
+If I take this pen, refill and package as an example, it has mainly two types of materials: plastic and metal.
 There are two types of plastics here.
 According to my friend who worked in a plastics manufacturing company, companies mainly use two types of plastic to make pens: Polypropylene and Polystyrene.
 Polypropylene can be recycled, but that is a tedious and expensive process.
-According to my friend and a few reports, different types of chemically processed pen finishes make recycling hard.
+According to my friend and a few reports, different chemically processed pen finishes make recycling hard.
 Polystyrene is a type of plastic which is not commonly recycled and should be placed in a waste bin.
 Imagine a simple $1–3 pen with a substantial environmental cost.

 What about crayons?
 According to naparecycling.com — The paper wrapper will break down with time, but crayons are made of a petroleum by-product called paraffin, which isn’t biodegradable and will sit in the landfill forever.
 Between 45,000 and 75,000 pounds of broken crayons are annually thrown into landfills.